vltansky/vltansky-a11y/slides.md

 ---
-# try also 'default' to start simple
+# try also 'default' to start simples
 theme: default
 # random image from a curated Unsplash collection by Anthony
 # like them? see https://unsplash.com/collections/94734566/slidev